 4 Centers & Institutes

-Founded in 2007 at the Rutgers School of Social Work, the Center on Violence Against Women and Children strives to eliminate physical, sexual, and other forms of violence against women and children and the power imbalances that permit them.
+Founded in 2007 at the School of Social Work, the Center on Violence Against Women and Children strives to eliminate physical, sexual, and other forms of violence against women and children and the power imbalances that permit them.
 We accomplish our mission through a collaborative approach that focuses on multidisciplinary research, education, and community engagement.

+The Visualization Lab (Vizlab) conducts research in the areas of scientific visualization, information visualization, and computer graphics.
 To help analyze datasets extending to the order of thousands of petabytes, Vizlab is currently focusing on tools to sift and detect activities of interest in such huge datasets.
 Some of our latest projects include visualizing job database for career counseling, tracking and illustrative visualization of ocean eddies, web-based 3D data visualization, and automatically detecting activities of interest from scientific datasets.